v-fox/live_opensuse_hsf/README.md

 Notes:
 ------
+⊙ can be put on flash USB sticks and such by simple `dd bs=64K if=<image> of=/dev/<target_device>` or glamorous GUI tool `kdesu imagewriter` from within itself
-⊙ first thing you should do on freshly loaded system is to look at gnote's HSF note ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ DE-specific apps are included for the lack of adequate analogues
+⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ DE-specific apps are included for the lack of adequate analogues